-Decisions and authority with respect to certification (granting, recertifying, suspending, and withdrawing certificates) lies with the certification body.
+Regardless of the scheme/system, decisions and authority with respect to certification (granting, recertifying, suspending, and withdrawing certificates) lies with the certification body.
 The final certification authority cannot be delegated to an outside body such as contractors or subcontractors in anyway whatsoever.

-Certification decisions will be conducted in accordance to ISO/IEC 17065: 2012.
+Certification decisions will be conducted in accordance to the relevant Standard and/or Guideline.